POLICE NEWS: Police warn of check cashing fraud

 HIT-AND-RUNS

 —Goshen police responded to a crash in the 2700 block of South Main Street around 2:50 p.m.
-Monday, and the driver of one of the vehicles had left the scene, a report shows.
+Monday, and the driver of one of the vehicle had left the scene, a report shows.

 —Goshen police responded to a hit-and-run crash at Bashor and Reliance roads around 2:20 p.m.
 Monday.
 The drivers of both vehicles had left the scene, police said in a report.